openstack/nova-specs/specs/juno/approved/virt-driver-cpu-pinning.rst

 Documentation Impact
 ====================

-The new flavour parameter available to the cloud administrator needs to be documented along with recommendations about effective usage.
+The new flavor parameter available to the cloud administrator needs to be documented along with recommendations about effective usage.
 The docs will also need to mention the compute host deployment pre-requisites such as the need to setup aggregates.